 Spoons is a clever card game that can be played by children and adults.
 This card game also goes by the names Pig and Tongue.
 Despite the name, spoons are not necessary to play those versions of the game.
-This fun family game can accommodate a large number of players: it can be played with as few as three people, but is best with 6-13 players.
+This fun family game can accommodate a large number of players just like Old Maid: it can be played with as few as three people, but is best with six to 13 players.

 A standard 52-card deck.